eclab/edisyn/README.md

 5. Quit the Terminal Program

 Now you should be able to run Edisyn.
 Let me know if this all works.

+If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

 #### If Edisyn bombs in OS X on selecting a patch editor...